The DSAI Consumer Code of Practice

 (b) explain the purpose of their approach;

-(c) identify the member and the goods.
+(c) identify the member or third party supplier and the goods.

 8. Members will supply a copy of this Code of Practice to all direct sellers.
-This copy may be provided in hard copy or electronic format or via a link to
+This copy may be provided in hard copy or electronic format or via a link towhere the Code can be viewed on

-where the Code can be viewed on the Member’s website or the DSAI website.
-It must be available for any customer.
-Members will publicise this Code to consumers, including via the following: (i) including on the Member’s website, this Code or a link to it or a statement of where on the DSAI website it can be accessed, and (ii) including on the customer order form a reference to it and where it can be found.
+Member’s website, this Code or a link to it or a statement of where on the DSAI website it can be accessed, and (ii) including on the customer order form a reference to it and where it can be found.

 Order Forms